Naqsh-e Rostam, Iran.

 Dr Hank Snaffler Jr.

 PS, travel photography like this is easy.
-It’s not your camera – you just need to know how to get out of auto.
+I was told by a professional-photographer friend of mine that it’s not your camera – it’s about getting out of auto.
+I didn’t believe her.
+And then I read the book she wrote.
 Click here and take your travel photography to the next level.
-It’s what I refer too constantly – easy, comprehensive, and it will get results.
-I personally recommend ”“Getting Out of Auto” - it’s my secret weapon to learning how to shoot like a pro.
+Easy and comprehensive, you’ll be taking photos like a pro, no matter what camera you have.
+I personally recommend ““Getting Out of Auto” – it’s my secret weapon to learning how to shoot like a pro.
+Check it out!